|

 They have slender body and short antenna.
 Most of them mimic small bees or

-warps with yellow and black bands.
+warps with yellow and black bands on abdomen.

 -